-The festival in Penang on 28 January 2021 was cancelled for the first time in 164 years.
-The chariot procession from Little India to Waterfall Road was not suppose to take place.
+The festival in Penang on 28 January 2021 was canceled for the first time in 164 years.
+The chariot procession from Little India to Waterfall Road was not supposed to take place.
 The breaking of coconuts, panthal stalls, distribution of free food, kavadi bearers and paal kudam (milk pot kavadi) during the three-day celebration from 27 to 29 January were also prohibited.

 Devotees were advised to offer their prayers at home and were not allowed to go to the temples during Thaipusam.

 This decision was made jointly with the Penang Hindu Endowment Board, Unity Department, Health Department, Penang Security Council and police to prevent the spread of Covid-19.